Marvin510/SelfStudyProject/README.md

 ### Picture 2 ("Effect of Climate Change on Property Claims & Forensic Investigations")

-The image is simple.
+The image is simple and conveys the message that human activity leads to climate change.

 It conveys the message without redundant information.
 However, it fails to captivate or grab the reader's attention.

-Image fails to evoke emontions or a sense of urgency.
-It is informative but unimportant visualization for someone trying to evoke change.
+It also fails to evoke emontions or a sense of urgency.

+It is informative but unimportant visualization for someone trying to evoke change or persuade a reader.

 ![Picture2](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Pic%202.jpg)